Casting Light on the Issues Where Theology Matters for Our World

 The leading scholars and intellectuals from other disciplines with whom these theologians have engaged are just as impressive, including such notable figures as:

 If you are interested in supporting our work, become a Friend of CTI with an annual gift.
-You will receive our Friends Update email three times a year with the latest CTI news and invitations to Friends events and Fresh Thinking, our biannual magazine with feature articles.
+You will receive our Friends Update email three times a year with the latest CTI news and invitations to Friends events as well as Fresh Thinking, our biannual magazine with feature articles.